What are the best places to visit in Asia in 2018? What will be the hot and trending destinations in Asia? Read on to find out!

 The world’s largest continent has a lot to offer — you could spend a whole lifetime trying to explore Asia and still come up short.
 That’s why this list of top places to visit in Asia goes beyond staples like Japan and Bali, and gives you a fuller sense of the diversity of the continent.

-But whether you’d rather spend your Asian vacation lounging on a beach, dancing away the night in a city, or riding horseback through the steppe, we’ve got you covered with the top travel spots in Asia.
+But whether you’d rather spend your Asian vacation lounging on a beach, dancing away the night in a city, or riding horseback through the steppe, we’ve got you covered with the best places to travel in Asia in 2018.

 -Patrick from German Backpacker